c7chai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##CodeBook

-This document describes the data and transofrmations used by run_analysis.R and the definition of variables in Tidy.txt.
+This file describes the data and transformations used in run_analysis.R script to clean up the data and the definition of variables can be found in Tidy.txt.

 ##Dataset Used

-This data is obtained from "Human Activity Recognition Using Smartphones Data Set".
+The data is obtained from "Human Activity Recognition Using Smartphones Data Set".
 The data linked are collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 The data set used can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.